chasefulks/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ```

  ```
-c)	The run time of the following code snippet is Quadratic O(n^2): def bunnyEars(bunnies):
+c)	The run time of the following code snippet is linear O(n): def bunnyEars(bunnies):
       if bunnies == 0:
         return 0
        return 2 + bunnyEars(bunnies-1)
- It is quadratice because the differences have a constant difference and it is a recurssive function.

 ```

  ## Exercise II